garrison-chen/OWLS-FDplan/README.md

 # OWLS-FDplan

 ## About
 OWLS-FDplan is a service composition planner: Given a service composition problem expressed in OWL-S 1.1 as input, OWLS-FDplan produces a set of plans solving that problem.
-This document gives users a complete example to use the OWLS-FDplan.

 It consists of two steps: 1) using OWLS2PDDL to convert OWL files into PDDL files; 2) invoking FastDownwardCaller on this PDDL representation to produce the set of plans (OWL-S).

 ## Authors
-This software is originally adapted and developed by Anthony Heggen, and currently maintained by Guangyi Chen.
+This software is originally adapted and developed by Anthony Heggen, and currently maintained by [Guangyi Chen](emailto:guangyi.chen@dfki.de).

 Contact: Dr.Elena Jaramillo, [PD Dr. Matthias Klusch](https://www.dfki.de/~klusch/)